prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/antminer-d3-review.md

 ## Price

-You can find the Antminer D3 for $8,000 on [Amazon](http://amzn.to/2wn6YoE).
+You can find the Antminer D3 for $2,000 on [Amazon](http://amzn.to/2wn6YoE).
 While this is a bit on the high side, it's well worth your investment.
 If it's out of stock on Amazon, you can probably find it on [eBay](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5575177097&toolid=10001&campid=5338112809&customid=&icep_uq=antminer+d3&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg) too.

 This is the most profitable [Dash miner](/crypto-mining/dash-hardware/) on the market.
-It'll pay for itself in only 3 months.
+It'll pay for itself very quickly.

-We're surprised the price of this miner isn't higher.
-The ROI is off the charts.

 ## Your Profitability with the Antminer D3

-Considering the crazy high hash rate of the Antminer D3, it's safe to see you'll make plenty of money with the Antminer D3.
+Considering the crazy high hash rate of the Antminer D3, it's safe to see you'll make plenty of money.

 However, your projected profits may vary based on where you live and your electricity cost.